 - Capacity for verification of the results of ‘remote’ thermal comfort mapping

 The exercise also provided input to the route mapping app design.

-It was found that 53 of shaded areas (acceptable, good and excellent) located in the routes with somewhat and heavy traffic.
+It was found that 53 of the shaded areas (acceptable, good and excellent) were located on routes with somewhat heavy traffic.
 This almost represents 24% of visited routes.

 |Assess the amount of shading||Total|

 |Assess the amount of traffic||Heavy traffic||16||10||6||12||11||55|

 In this project, we present some preliminary results from the Shadeways project.
 While the results serve as a snapshot of the actions of a local government in the face of extreme heat, one of Australia’s most significant urban challenges, we argue that the challenges we faced in this project are of wider significance for planning for green infrastructure and for shading in a changing climate.
 This includes the issues related to how local government and community engage in deliberations about strategy and costs in refitting urban areas for enhanced shade, as well as how these issues become visible in public discourse.

 Data generated either through satellites or Google Street View (a tenuous and difficult-to-use data source, especially for replicable or publicly available uses) is not easily translated into meaningful information from a human point of view (Hoene et al. 2018).
 Our focus groups illustrate how subjective the sensations of heat are, and that although timely information may be desirable, it may not be possible to achieve this – even with the biggest data set.